impact of cotton gin

 This expansion, driven by the increased efficiency of the cotton gin, helped solidify cotton as a dominant cash crop in the region.

-See also Pros and Cons of Informed Consent
+See also Pros and Cons of Incarceration

 Economic Impact on Agriculture